-This policy applies to all sports and community infrastructure projects within the Community Infrastructure Plan, Business Plan and major renewal projects within the Strategic Asset Management Plan.
+This policy applies to all infrastructure projects within the Community Infrastructure Plan, Business Plan and major renewal projects within the Strategic Asset Management Plan.

 Facility Hierarchy

 The City's Community Infrastructure Plan, adopted annually by Council, establishes the facility hierarchy approach for the Sports and Community Facility Provision Policy.
 The hierarchy is outlined in the definitions.